skorulis/pixus-blog/_posts/2015-05-16-first-steps.markdown

 Next up I wanted to give the blog a nice domain using my recently purchased pixus.io.
 [Github have a page exlaining this](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) though many of the concepts are new to me.
 After changing a few CNAME entries and waiting the hours for it to propagate the site once again stopped working.
 This time it was just a matter of removing the baseurl entry.

-Now that the blog was up and running at the URL I wanted to add analytics which was as simple as adding my google tracking id into my config file.
+Now that the blog was up and running at the URL I wanted to add analytics.
+It seems that Jekyll bootstrap would allow me to do this via a config setting but adding that was too much effort for today so I just put the tracking code in the bottom.
+And I'm done.
+One blog site up and running ready for content.

 [GitHub Pages]: http://pages.github.com/